-While the evaluation will give special attention to the focus area of the management of research and use of research results, the self-evaluation process should cover not just this, but all aspects of the institution, as outlined in the guiding questions (Annex 2).
+While the evaluation will give special attention to the focus area of internationalisation, the selfevaluation process should cover not just this, but all aspects of the institution, as outlined in the guiding questions (Annex 2).

 The self-evaluation process

 Conducting the self-evaluation process and writing the report is an ambitious task that requires a substantial time investment, usually over a period of approximately three months.
 It is of the utmost importance to the running of the evaluation and especially the site visit that deadlines are respected and the self-evaluation report is submitted at least 4 weeks before the online meetings.
 To ensure this, the self-evaluation group is advised to plan to meet weekly for a couple of hours to ensure progress.